|

 of their public services a priority, defending them

-being made then on their services would never have come
+attacks being made then on their services would never

-central and local government, the health services, the
+between central and local government, the health services,

 + We must give people a say in their services.